 CELTIC RENAISSANCE THROUGH THE PRISM OF THE VICTORIAN ERA

-Keywords: Celtic revival in Victorian England, uniqueness of Celtic culture, Druid line, musical style, genre, cantata, symphony, Irish and English musical culture, modern.
+Celtic revival in Victorian England, uniqueness of Celtic culture, Druid line, musical style, genre, cantata, symphony, Irish and English musical culture, modern.

 Abstract